Yankees vs. Rockies Player Props Betting Odds

 McMahon Stats

-- McMahon has put up 84 hits with 20 doubles, three triples, 14 home runs and 39 walks.
+- McMahon has collected 84 hits with 20 doubles, three triples, 14 home runs and 39 walks.
 He has driven in 45 runs with five stolen bases.

 McMahon Recent Games